olimorris/pyscoutfm/README.md

 > **Note**: The tool is smart enough to only load the most recent _html_ file in the directory you specify

+7. You should see a _Success_ message confirming the generation of the report.

+### Using the Scout Report

+So you have a Scout Report, now what?

-7. Open up `latest.html` in your browser and you should see your players from the squad screen alongside their positional rankings which have been calculated with the tool:
+8. Open up `latest.html` in your browser and you should see your players from the squad screen alongside their positional ratings which have been calculated with the tool:

 <div align="center">
   <img src="https://github.com/olimorris/PyScoutFM/assets/9512444/d6e1c53c-dfbd-4645-9314-04590d09ef71" alt="The scout
     report" />
 </div>

-8. Clicking on the arrows next to the column headings allows you to sort by that column.
+9. Clicking on the arrows next to the column headings allows you to sort by that column.
 Also, a helpful search box makes it easier to find specific players.

+10. Each of the rating columns represents a score out of 100.
+That is, how well suited a player is to a particular position based on the attribute weightings defined in the default [weightings file](src/pyscoutfm/config/weightings.json)

 ## :rocket: Commands